Verify any media. Images. Audio. Video. Two layers deep.

 Images (PNG, JPEG, WebP) • Videos (MP4, WebM, MOV) • Audio (MP3, WAV, OGG) — up to 200MB

-How pixel watermark verification works
+How dual-layer verification works

 Full provenance chain

-Perceptual Hash Fallback
+Perceptual Fallback

 Try it yourself